Skip to content

 Is It Hard to Get Into Lehigh Carbon Community College?
 Acceptance Rate & Requirements

 As a public institution in Schnecksville, Pennsylvania, Lehigh Carbon Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 29%.
+The graduation rate is roughly 29%.

 Can I Afford It?